 The EIA reported that heating oil prices could average $2.11 per gallon in 2016 and $2.58 per gallon in 2017.
 Similarly, on-highway diesel fuel prices will likely average $2.31 per gallon in 2016 and $2.70 per gallon in 2017.

 Heating oil and diesel fuel prices are driven by US distillate inventories.
 Distillates consist of diesel fuel and heating oil.
 Please read the last part of this series to learn more about US distillate inventories.

 Impact on energy stocks and ETFs

-Lower gasoline, diesel fuel, and crude oil prices could have a negative impact on US refiners and oil producers such as Comstock Resources (CRK), Triangle Petroleum (TPLM), Range Resources (RRC), Valero Energy (VLO), Northern Tier Energy (NTI), and Western Refining (WNR).
+Lower gasoline, diesel fuel, and crude oil prices in 2016 could have a negative impact on US refiners and oil producers such as Comstock Resources (CRK), Valero Energy (VLO), Northern Tier Energy (NTI), and Western Refining (WNR).

-The ups and downs in crude oil and gasoline prices also impact ETFs and ETNs such as the VelocityShares 3x Long Crude Oil ETN (UWTI), the United States Gasoline Fund (UGA), the iShares Global Energy ETF (IXC), and the ProShares UltraShort Bloomberg Crude Oil ETF (SCO).
+The rollercoaster ride in crude oil and gasoline prices also impacts ETFs and ETNs such as the VelocityShares 3x Long Crude Oil ETN (UWTI), the United States Gasoline Fund (UGA), and the ProShares UltraShort Bloomberg Crude Oil ETF (SCO).

 In the final part of this series, we’ll take a look at US distillate inventories.